Studvart/DigitalArtifact_Refactored3_OOP/README.md

+# What is this project?
+This piece of work evidences an assignment set by MMU.
-In this assignment you will produce a digital artefact, which is a novel piece of software.
-You will write the programming code for this software using the programming language Java.
-The software that you develop will be built iteratively over the course of the semester, with support and direction given throughout the weekly lab sessions.
+I have produced a digital artifact, which is a novel piece of software.
+I have written the programming code for this software using the programming language Java.
+The software has been developed iteratively over the course of a trimester, with support and direction given throughout.

-The piece of software that you develop will exhibit the following programming concepts: o Console output o User input o Selection (If, If-else, Switch)
+This piece of software exhibits the following programming concepts: o Console output o User input o Selection (If, If-else, Switch)